Example: the reference app

 - Upload, then reference —

-POST /api/v1/audio/upload, place the result in the post’sembed. - Create with
+POST /api/v1/audio/upload, place the returned blob ref in the post’sembedverbatim. - Create with

 POST /api/v1/posts—replypresence is prompt-vs-reply; the server stamps tenancy + timestamps. - Read the view, not the record —

-GET /api/v1/posts/{id}gives you the signed URL, the lifted transcript, and viewer state. - The envelope convention — unwrap
+GET /api/v1/posts/{postId}gives you the signed URL, the lifted transcript, and viewer state.
+Join your own profile data onto the opaqueauthorId. - The envelope convention — unwrap

 { success, data }, handle errors.